srsholmes/github-api-test/README.md

 The Personal Access token is injected in at runtime by webpack using the `new Dotenv()` plugin.

+### Folder structure
+I opted to have a components folder with each component in their own folder.
+I know this isn't everyones cup of tea and have seen it done many different ways.
+I opted for this route to keep the components self contained with their styles and tests.
+If i were using Styled Components I probably wouldnt choose this folder structure.

 ### Unit tests

 Run unit tests using `npm run test` or `npm run test-coverage` for a test coverage report.